amw-zero/concerning_quality/_posts/2021-11-25-refactor-refinement.md

 ---
 layout: post
-title: 'Refactoring as Refinement: Formalizing the Simplicity Underneath Distributed Programs'
+title: 'Refinement: Formalizing the Simplicity Underneath Distributed Programs'
 tags: formal_verification refinement formal_specification
 author: Alex Weisberger
 ---

+*Remove refactoring*

 "Real world" software is large, messy, and full of detail.
 A customer might just want to store and retrieve their data, but those simple requirements can get lost in the sea of programming language semantics, libraries, frameworks, databases, Internet protocols, serialization formats, performance optimizations, security hardening, auditability, monitorability, asynchronicity, etc., etc., ad infinitum.
-We should always try to simplify our stack, but practical computation is optimization to an extent - how would you like to use a logically correct user interface where each interaction takes 10 seconds to give feedback?
+We should always try to simplify our stack, but practical computation is optimization to an extent - how would you like to use a logically correct application where each interaction takes 10 seconds to give feedback?

 To really understand this difference between functional and non-functional requirements, let's look at two related concepts: refactoring and refinement.
 These are the fundamental concepts behind behavior-preserving program transformation, but whereas refactoring is informal and intuitive, refinement is formal and verifiable.